Operation Burnham inquiry: 'Disillusioned, worn down' Afghan villagers pull out

 New Zealand forces entered Afghanistan amid the United States-led invasion that followed the September 11, 2001 terror attacks.

-An inquiry, led by Sir Terence Arnold and Sir Geoffrey Palmer, into a 2010 NZSAS raid in the Baghlan province was sparked by Hager and Stephenson's book which claimed six civilians were killed and 15 others wounded.
+An explosive book, Hit & Run, that claimed six civilians were killed and 15 others wounded during the operation was published in 2017.

+The following year it sparked a Government inquiry to be led by Sir Terence Arnold and Sir Geoffrey Palmer.

-The New Zealand Defence Force has rejected the claims, saying nine insurgents were killed.
+The New Zealand Defence Force has rejected the book's claims, saying nine insurgents were killed.

 Yesterday the Herald reported that the country's watchdog for spy agencies had been thwarted for months when trying to see secret emails about the controversial raid.